 The Nathaniel Hodgkins house is the small red building at 48 Turkey Shore Road, was probably built after Hodgkins bought the lot in 1720.
 The gambrel roof suggests early Georgian era construction, maximizing headroom inside the upper level of this modest home.
-The front original section has gunstock corner posts, found in First Period construction and through the first half of the 18th Century.
+The front original section has gunstock corner posts, found in First Period construction and into the 18th Century.

 When Roger Preston arrived in Ipswich, he first purchased this lot along the river, across from what is now the intersection of Turkey Shore and Labor in Vain Roads.
 Thomas Franklin Waters wrote in Ipswich in the Massachusets Bay Colony (1905) that “evidently the neighborhood did not prove popular” and by 1644 every lot had been transferred.
 Old maps show the lot belonging to William Lamson, who died Feb.
 1, 1658.
 Waters notes: “William Lampson was granted a house lot “in the beginning” and it was expected that this attractive locality, called the Turkey Shore, would become a compact neighborhood; but the houses disappeared, however, and some lots were never utilized.
 William Lampson and William Story, who owned adjoining lots there, sold their property, now owned by Mr. Benjamin Fewkes (in 1905), prior to 1644.”